-The Contract Officer is an employee of the Company, solely responsible to that Company.
-The Contract Officer is designated by the Company and authorized to represent the company in its dealings with ASRI.
-The Contract Officer acts as the central liaison and coordinator in matters relating to the Company's obligations under the ASRI Station Agreements and Service Agreements.
+The Contract Officer is an employee of the customer, solely responsible to that Company.
+The Contract Officer is designated by the customer and authorized to represent the customer in its dealings with ASRI.
+The Contract Officer acts as the central liaison and coordinator in matters relating to the customer's obligations under the ASRI Station Agreements and Service Agreements.